balda38/creeps-report/README.md

 - <code>AIR_PORT</code> - if you need a non-standard port to use Air
 - <code>TELEGRAM_BOT_TOKEN</code> - the token you got from [@BotFather](https://t.me/BotFather)
 - <code>TELEGRAM_BOT_ADMIN</code> - telegram tag of the bot admin without <code>@</code>
-- <code>FETCH_RECENT_MATCHES_TIMEOUT</code> - the value in seconds of how often the last matches will be parsed (this value will affect the delay with which we receive results)
+- <code>FETCH_RECENT_MATCHES_TIMEOUT</code> - the value in seconds of how often the latest matches will be parsed (this value will affect the delay with which we receive results)

 <h3>CLI commands</h3>